zoom/karpenter-oci/README.md

 ## Installation

 ### prepare
 - create a compartment, karpenter-oci will launch instance in this compartment
-- create an OKE cluster under the above compartment
+- create an OKE cluster in the created compartment
-- create policy in oracle console, the name could like karpenter-oke-policy, the statements as below
+- create policy in oracle console for the Karpenter service account, the name could like karpenter-oke-policy, the statements as below:
 ```
 Allow any-user to manage instance-family in tenancy where all {request.principal.type = 'workload',request.principal.namespace = 'karpenter',request.principal.service_account = 'karpenter'}
 Allow any-user to manage instances in tenancy where all {request.principal.type = 'workload',request.principal.namespace = 'karpenter',request.principal.service_account = 'karpenter'}